 Bookstore charges and other miscellaneous charges the student incurs will be due upon receiving the monthly statements or viewing the statement online.
-Any unpaid amount from a previous monthly statement will be subject to a 1% per month (12% per year) service charge.
+Any unpaid amount from a previous monthly statement will be subject to a 1 percent per month (12 percent per year) service charge.
 Accounts must remain current to maintain charging privileges.
-If there are any questions about the student's account, you may contact the Office Student Accounts at 731-989-6008, or email tfish@fhu.edu.
+If there are any questions about the student's account, you may contact the Office of Student Accounts at (731) 989-6008 or email tfish@fhu.edu.

 Transcripts are not released by the University until all outstanding accounts are paid.
-If, after a student leaves FHU, an obligation is due that requires an outside collection agency, the responsible party agrees to pay collection agency fees, court costs and attorney fees for collecting the outstanding balance.
+If, after a student leaves FHU, an obligation is due that requires an outside collection agency, the responsible party agrees to pay collection agency fees, court costs, and attorney fees for collecting the outstanding balance.

-STUDENT ACCOUNT TIMELINE 2010-11
+STUDENT ACCOUNT TIMELINE 2011-2012

-FALL 2010
+FALL 2011

-July 16 Students can view account on my.fhu.edu .
-The bill is online and payable at this time

-August 21 All FALL payments must be received in the Business Office by 4:30 p.m. in order to become officially registered.
+June 30 Students can view account on my.fhu.edu .
+The bill is online and payable at this time.
+June 30-July 15 3% discount will be credited to student's account for amounts paid by cash/check received on or before July 15.
+July 16-August 1 2% discount will be credited to student's account for amounts paid by cash/check received on or before August 1.
+August 1 All FALL payments must be received in the Student Accounts Office by 4:30 p.m. in order for a student to become officially registered.
 Students must be officially registered in order to attend classes.

-August 23 Advisina and registration of new students , lagast 20 , (0, 0, 10, 11, 19) aa 1 ogioti attori $\sim$ .
-Stadonics

-August 24 Advising and registration for continuing and returning students

-August 25 Classes begin, 7:30 a.m.

-September 3 Last day to change schedule or register for regular class (Drop/Add); Last day to change meal plans

-September 6 Labor Day Holiday (no classes)

-September 13 Refund checks will be disbursed.
-If a request has been submitted (refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued

-SPRING 2011

-December 17 Students can view account on my.fhu.edu .
-The bill is online and payable at this time

-January 4 All SPRING payments must be received in the Business Office by 4:30 p.m. in order to become officially registered.
-Students must be officially registered in order to attend classes

-January 17 Martin Luther King Holiday (no classes)

-January 18 Advising and registration, 8 a.m.-5 p.m.

-January 19 Classes begin, 7:30 a.m.

-January 28 Last day to change schedule or register for a regular class (Drop/Add);

-Last day to change meal plans

-February 14 Refund checks will be disbursed.
-If a request has been submitted

-(refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued
+August 2- 1% discount will be credited to student's account for amounts paid by

+- September 30 cash/check received on or before September 30.
+Advising and registration of new students August 22 August 23 Advising and registration for continuing and returning students August 24 iKnow equipment training for new students August 25 Classes begin, 7:30 a.m.
+Last day to change schedule or register for regular class (Drop/Add); Last September 2 day to change meal plans Labor Day Holiday (no classes) September 5 September 9 Refund checks will be disbursed.
+If a request has been submitted (refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued.
+SPRING 2012 Students can view account on my.fhu.edu.
+The bill is online and payable December 9 at this time.
+December 9-15 3% discount will be credited to student's account for amounts paid by cash/check received on or before December 15.
+December 16-2% discount will be credited to student's account for amounts paid by January 2 cash/check received on or before January 2.
+January 3 All SPRING payments must be received in the Student Accounts Office by 4:30 p.m. in order for a student to become officially registered.
+Students must be officially registered in order to attend classes. - January 3- 1% discount will be credited to student's account for amounts paid by - February 29 cash/check received on or before February 29. - January 16 Martin Luther King Holiday (no classes) - January 17 Advising and registration, 8 a.m.-5 p.m. - January 18 Classes begin, 7:30 a.m. - January 27 Last day to change schedule or register for a regular class (Drop/Add); Last day to change meal plans - Refund checks will be disbursed.
+If a request has been submitted (refunds@fhu.edu) and there is a credit balance on the account after all tuition and fees have been charged, a refund check will be issued.